FaizalRahman01/Ransomware_Simulator/README.md

 ![Android Ransomware(Decryptor) Architecture Diagram](./apk%20files%20%20AND%20exe%20Files/Decr_Arch.jpg)
 # **CapCut.exe (Windows File Encryptor)**

-This component is a **Python-based ransomware encryptor disguised as CapCut.exe**.
-It is designed for educational use to demonstrate how ransomware encrypts files using **AES-256 encryption**.
+This component is a Python-based ransomware encryptor disguised as CapCut.exe.
+It is designed for educational use to demonstrate how ransomware encrypts files using AES-256 encryption.
 The program encrypts files in a specified folder or a specific file and deletes the original version.

 ---